Enforcement of debt judgments

 The creditor can apply to court to have your financial circumstances examined to see what available assets you have that can be used to carry out the judgment.

-Powers of a Sheriff or Country Registrar
+Powers of a Sheriff or County Registrar to seize goods

 The Sheriff or County Registrar does not have to give you notice of their intention to seize your property or goods.
 Their duty is to the creditor, so they cannot take your circumstances into account.